GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/random_amount_with_currency.md

 ## Description

-This transformer automatically generates random financial amounts along with corresponding global currency codes (e. g., `250.00 USD`, `300.00 EUR`), injecting them into the designated database column.
+This transformer automatically generates random financial amounts along with corresponding global currency codes (e.g., `250.00 USD`, `300.00 EUR`), injecting them into the designated database column.
 It provides a straightforward solution for populating financial records with varied and realistic data, suitable for testing payment systems, data anonymization, and simulation of economic models.

 ## Example: Populate the `payments` table with random amounts and currencies